HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf216.md

     AI-assisted summarization and keyword extraction from content elements are now available.
 For more information, see the Help Center topic [AI assistance for descriptions and keyword generation in a content item](../../manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/elements/wcm_dev_elements_ai_assistance.md).

 === "On-Premises"
-    AI-assisted summarization and keyword extraction of content elements are now available.
+    AI-assisted summarization and keyword extraction from content elements are now available.
 For more information, see the Help Center topic [AI assistance for descriptions and keyword generation in a content item](../../manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/elements/wcm_dev_elements_ai_assistance.md).

 ### Web Content Manager REST API v2 - Updated custom configurations for Open AI